 How Common Is Self-Exclusion among British Gamblers?

 The nationwide self-exclusion scheme GAMSTOP reported 84,000 Brits voluntarily blocked themselves from online gambling participation in 2022.
-This number is the highest the organisation has seen to date and represents a 6% increase from the previous year.
+This number is the highest the organisation has seen to date and represents a 6% increase on the previous year.
 Here are some other interesting facts regarding self-exclusion in the UK.

 Source: GAMSTOP